 You’ll need to be able to communicate, in writing and when you speak, to get on well with other people and be able to work well in a team.
-You’ll also need to be able to problem solve, thinking up different ways to get to a solution.
+You’ll also need to be able to problem solve.

 Routes into this sector

-- At 18 or 19 your options open further - you may wish to go to university, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
+- At 18 or 19 your options open further - you may wish to do a higher education/university course, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
 However there are other routes into your chosen career - through apprenticeships and vocational qualifications

-To find out more about the qualifications needed in this sector visit the Sector Skills Council’s website at e-skills careers
+To find out more about the qualifications needed in this sector visit the Sector Skills Council’s website at The Tech Partnership